PX4/PX4-Devguide/en/setup/config_initial.md

   * Modern laptop with Ubuntu Linux (14.04 or newer)
 * A ground control station device
   * Any MacBook or Ubuntu Linux laptop (can be the development computer)
-  * Samsung Note 4 or equivalent / more recent Android tablet
+  * Samsung Note 4 or equivalent (any recent Android tablet or phone with a large enough screen to run QGroundControl effectively).
   * iPad (requires Wifi telemetry adapter)
 * Safety glasses
 * For multicopters - tether for more risky tests